sathomas/jsDataV.is/src/text/ch6/02-svg.md

 var minZ = Math.min.apply(null, outcomes);
 ```

-The code's use of `.apply` might be new to you.
+Notice how we've used the `.apply` method here.
 Normally the `Math.max()` and `Math.min()` functions accept a comma-separated list of arguments.
 We, of course, have an array instead.
 The `apply` method, which works with any JavaScript function, turns an array into a comma-separated list.
-The first parameter is the context to use which, in our case, doesn't matter.
+The first parameter is the context to use which, in our case, doesn't matter, so we set it to `null`.

 To complete the data preparation, let's make sure the minimum and maximum ranges are symmetric about the mean.
 If, for example, the Z scores ranged from `-2` to `1.5`, we'll extend the range to `[-2, 2]`.
 This adjustment will make the color scales symmetric as well, thus making it easier for users to interpret.